Our award-winning sciatica specialist at Downtown Pain Physicians offer sciatica pain relief to our patients in Lower Manhattan and Downtown Brooklyn.

 Normally, sciatica nerve pain is caused by irritation of the sciatic nerve.
 Usually, when this happens, there is no particular injury that is related to the onset of sciatica.
 But with time, the pain will suddenly begin whenever the victim starts moving quickly or lifts something heavy.
 Below is the list of common causes of sciatica.

+- Herniated Disc.
 This is said to be the most common cause of sciatica.
 Whenever a disc herniates near the spinal nerve roots which form the sciatic nerve, it can cause irritation or pressure on the nerve, which results in the symptoms of sciatica.

+- Lumbar Spinal Stenosis.
 This happens gradually with age whenever there is a narrowing of the canal that contains the spinal cord, as the person ages, the bone will overgrow and put pressure on the sciatic nerve.

+- Spondylolisthesis.
 This is a condition in which one backbone has slipped backward or forward over another backbone.
 When this is continuous, it can result in pressure on the sciatic nerve.

+- Spinal Tumors.
 These are abnormal growths that are either cancerous (malignant) or benign.
 However, spinal tumors are rare.
 But whenever a spinal tumor develops in the lumbar region, there is a high risk for sciatica to develop as a result of nerve compression.

 What are the symptoms of Sciatica?

-The first symptom from sciatica is pain.
+The first symptom of sciatica is pain.
 These pains are different; most people describe theirs as more painful and deep than others.
 Irrespective of the measure of the pain, they all start low on one side of the back and then shoot down the buttock and end at the back of the thigh.

 Why did my sciatica go away on its own?